 Understanding the Differences Between Online Reviews and Pre-Market Product Testing

-In a world where online reviews have profound impacts on purchase decisions and product success from sales volume to how much customers are willing to pay, brands are relying on customers’ voluntary contributions more than ever.
-Now, brands are hard at work even earlier in the product creation process trying to understand exactly what their customers want.
-In response to these growing needs, a variety of apps and communities have been developed to try to harness the “voice of the customer” including product sampling and reviews programs, social influencing and more.
-In this post, we’ll explore the differences between common online product reviews vs product testing.
+We live in a world where online reviews have a profound impact on purchase decisions and product success.
+This helps determine sales volume and prices customers are willing to pay.
+So, now more than ever, brands are relying on customers’ voluntary contributions.
+Because of this, brands are hard at work even earlier in the product creation process trying to understand exactly what their customers want.
+In response to these growing needs, a variety of apps and communities have been developed to try to harness the “voice of the customer”.
+This includes product sampling and review programs, social influencing, and more.

 Online Reviews Basics